Investigator-Initiated Multi-Site Clinical Trials - Frequently Asked Questions

 - Clinical coordinating center (CCC) and data coordinating center (DCC) awards made under distinct mechanisms, but that are coordinated and synchronized;

-- FOA peer-review criteria that will ensure rigorous evaluation of scientific impact, operational feasibility, community engagement and diverse perspectives on the study team;
+- NOFO peer-review criteria that will ensure rigorous evaluation of scientific impact, operational feasibility, community engagement and diverse perspectives on the study team;

 - For trials using an FDA regulated product and requiring an IND or IDE application to administer the product to humans, (1) IND authorization or IDE approval and (2) documentation of this authorization or approval to NHLBI before a funding decision will be made.
 Necessary drugs, devices, or other resources must be obtained by the end of the UG3 award to allow for the successful launch and execution of the proposed clinical trial in the UH3 phase; and

 - Emphasizing the importance of providing evidence of equipoise in trial design including in the letters of support from the clinical sites;

 - Underscoring core milestones as critical control points integral to successful conduct of trial;

 - Requiring integration throughout the application of project management principles and procedures (including a timeline) as a key strategy in risk management;